ifm/developerportal/v1.1.30/_sources/Technology/VPU/ssh.md.txt

 To connect to the VPU through SSH or deploy code to the VPU with SCP, it is necessary to setup a list of authorized keys .

 ## Generate an SSH key-pair
 >Note: the following instructions are tailored towards a bash (Unix shell).
-When deploying on a Windows based architecture, please modify the instuctions sets for your shell accordingly.
+When deploying on a Windows based architecture, please modify the instructions sets for your shell accordingly.
 All user specific SSH keys are located at `~/.ssh`.
 This is the place where the private key for the connection to the VPU should be stored.

 To generate an SSH key-pair, use `ssh-keygen`: